The Marguerite and Lamar Smith Fellowship for Writers

-All applications must be postmarked on or before April 1.
+All applications must be completed on or before April 1.

 All applications will be acknowledged, and finalists will be chosen and scheduled for telephone interviews with the selection committee by May 15.

 After each finalist completes a telephone interview, a Fellow will be chosen by the selection committee, to be announced June 1.Direct questions to:

 Announcement of Winner: June 1.
 All applicants will receive notification of the winner.